 In this case, the appeals court said the defendant “was not in custody” when he initially spoke with the officers.
 He was not “physically detained” and the officers “exhibited a calm demeanor and conversational tone of voice.”
 Under the circumstances, his statements were wholly voluntary and the officers did not violate his rights.

-Speak with a DWI Accident Lawyer in Houston, Galveston or League City Today
+Speak with DUI Attorney in Houston, Galveston or League City Today!

 Anytime police officers question you following an accident, you should assume that you are a target of a potential criminal investigation.
 You should never volunteer any information that you would not want used against you in court.
 And if you need legal advice or representation from a qualified Houston criminal defense attorney, contact the Law Offices of Tad Nelson & Associates right away.